wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

     *   (a) amalgamating with another registered society or societies; or

-    *   (b) transferring its engagements to another registered society or company registered under the Companies Act 1955 or the [Companies Act 1993][206], as the case may be---
+    *   (b) transferring its engagements to another registered society or company registered under the [Companies Act 1993][212]---

-    the Registrar shall not register the copy before the expiry of a period of 6 weeks commencing with the day on which he receives it, or, where objection has been made under [section 85][99], he shall not register the copy until the period specified in subsection (3) of that section has expired.
+    the Registrar shall not register the copy before the expiry of a period of 6 weeks commencing with the day on which he receives it, or, where objection has been made under [section 85][104], he shall not register the copy until the period specified in subsection (3) of that section has expired.

     Compare: 1909 No 12 ss 60, 63(1)(a), (2); Friendly Societies Act 1974 s 86 (UK)

-    Section 82(4)(b): amended, on 1 July 1994, by [section 2][257] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 82(4)(b): amended, on 5 December 2013, by [section 14][271] of the Companies Amendment Act 2013 (2013 No 111).

 #### Amalgamations, transfers of engagements, and conversions